-Type the following in the new Dockerfile:FROM openjdk:8 COPY ./out/production/DockerJavaApp/ /tmp WORKDIR /tmp ENTRYPOINT ["java","Main"]
+Paste the following code to the new Dockerfile:FROM openjdk:8 COPY ./out/production/HelloWorld/ /tmp WORKDIR /tmp ENTRYPOINT ["java","HelloWorld"]

-- Click the Run on Docker gutter icon () and then click Run on 'Docker'.
+Click in the gutter and select Run on 'Docker'.

 IntelliJ IDEA creates a Docker run configuration, which builds an image from the Dockerfile and then runs a container based on that image.
-The contents of the output directory Main.class are copied into the /tmp directory in the container.
-Then it runs the
+You should see the whole process in the Services tool window: the container's build log.

-java Maincommand from inside the /tmp directory.
+java HelloWorld command from inside the /tmp directory.
 As a result, you should see